theo-armour/theo-armour.github.io/snippets/projects/ladybug.md

+Feel the heat: Burning mAnalemma brings #temple_2017 to your browser #burningman #threejs #mapbox

 https://github.com/mdahlhausen/epwvis/issues/8

 @mostaphaRoudsari @mdahlhausen @MingboPeng

-NREL/EnergyPlus hava a folder on GitHub with a small number of EPW files - probably for testing - here:
+NREL/EnergyPlus have a folder on GitHub with a small number of EPW files - probably for testing - here:

  https://github.com/NREL/EnergyPlus/tree/develop/weather